Today's Best Tech Deals

 As with everything, the TV you buy depends on how much you want to spend.
 I happen to like 43-inch-class TVs, especially for smaller spaces.
 And for $260?
 Come on now.
 The picture is quite a bit better than what a much more expensive TV would have delivered just a few short years ago.

-My only true nit is the lack of motion compensation.
+My only true nits are the lack of motion compensation and Bluetooth connectiviy.
 The other weaknesses, such as moiré, are shared by even expensive TVs to some degree.
-With motion smoothing, the TCL 43S525 would likely be sitting in my bedroom right now.
+With motion smoothing and Bluetooth, the TCL 43S525 would likely be sitting in my bedroom right now.

 TCL 5-series 43-inch 4K UHD TV (model 43S525)